 In support of national efforts to alleviate these issues, Covanta developed the Prescription for Safety Program (Rx4Safety) to provide safe, free disposal of medications collected at community sponsored drug take-back programs.
 Covanta’s Energy-from-Waste (EfW) facilities provide safe, environmentally sound destruction that protects water resources and reduces the risk of drugs reaching unauthorized users.

 Take-back events, such as those sponsored by the U.S. Drug Enforcement Administration (DEA), provide a safe, confidential and proper way to dispose of unwanted prescription medications, over-the-counter drugs, veterinary medications and nutritional supplements.
 Covanta’s Rx4Safety program enables groups holding take-back events to ensure environmentally proper disposal.
 In addition to properly managing the destruction of these unwanted drugs and protecting our clean water supply, collected drugs are used to create electricity.
 Covanta’s Energy-from-Waste facilities reduce greenhouse gases and produce clean, renewable energy from municipal solid waste.
-Since the program’s launch in 2010, Covanta’s facilities have destroyed more than 210,000 pounds of unwanted medications from United States collection events held by municipalities, community groups and law enforcement agencies.
+Since the program’s launch in 2010, Covanta’s facilities have destroyed over two million pounds of unwanted medications from United States collection events held by municipalities, community groups and law enforcement agencies.

 Municipalities interested in participating in Covanta’s program must obtain appropriate regulatory approvals in order to ensure that such wastes are not classified as hazardous waste from a federal, state, or local perspective.
 Each program would be subject to a due diligence review by Covanta.
 For more information, please email Rx4Safety@covanta.com.